Lcoty93/Weather-App/README.md

 # Weather-App
-Weather-App using fetch API to connect to openweathermap.org with any search result
+Weather-App using fetch API to connect to HTTP openweathermap.org with searchable city